List-GRAND: A practical way to achieve Maximum Likelihood Decoding: Introduction

+The proposed LGRAND introduces parameters that can be adjusted to match the target decoding performance and complexity budget of a specific application.
+For channel codes of different classes (Bose–Chaudhuri–Hocquenghem (BCH) codes \cite{Hocquenghem59,Bose1960}, Cyclic Redundancy Check (CRC) codes \cite{Peterson61} and CRC-Aided-Polar (CA-Polar) codes \cite{Arikan09}), the proposed LGRAND achieves decoding performance similar to SGRAND.
+LGRAND also achieves a $0.5-0.75$dB performance gain over ORBGRAND at a target FER of $10^{-7}$.
+Furthermore, because the proposed LGRAND algorithm is based on ORBGRAND, LGRAND lends itself well to parallel hardware implementation.
+The VLSI implementation results show that the proposed LGRAND can achieve an average information throughput of $47.27-51.36$ Gbps for linear block codes of length $127/128$ and different code-rates.
+In comparison to the ORBGRAND hardware, the proposed LGRAND hardware has a $4.84\%$ area overhead.
+Furthermore, as long as the length and rate constraints are met, the proposed LGRAND hardware can be used to decode any code.

-The remainder of this work is structured as follows: Preliminaries on GRAND and ORBGRAND algorithms are given in Section II.
-Section III introduces the proposed List-GRAND (LGRAND).
-The numerical simulation results are presented in Section IV.
-Finally, in Section V, concluding remarks are made.
+The rest of this work is structured as follows: Section II contains preliminary information on GRAND and ORBGRAND.
+Section III discusses the generation of test error patterns as well as the computational complexity of GRAND and its variants.
+Section IV presents the proposed List-GRAND (LGRAND) technique, which is used to improve the decoding performance of ORBGRAND.
+The numerical simulation results are presented in Section V. Section VI describes the proposed LGRAND hardware architecture as well as the implementation results.
+Finally, in Section VII, concluding remarks are presented.